Katapult Firmware

 2e8a:0003device, try re-entering flashing mode -

-Due to system version differences, it may display other names; if
+Due to system version issues, it may display a different name.
+If

 -